Updated: Dec 1, 2022

-Differentiating The Employee From The Independent Contractor
+Differentiating The Employee From The Independent Contractor in California

 So, how would employment lawyers categorize employees vs. independent contractors?
 Here's a quick rundown: